-- 1. If the Hostile Person is identified within or on the property of the River District Tower Facility, its parking areas or adjacent public spaces: - a.
+- 1. If the Hostile Person is identified within or on the property of Sovah School of Health Professions, its parking areas, or adjacent public spaces: - a.
 Seek a safe environment out of sight of the intruder as quickly as possible. - b.
 Dial 9-911 on Sovah Health Danville phone or direct dial 911 using a cell phone for the Danville Police Department.
-(This should be your FIRST call for all emergencies!)
-Provide the following information: - i.
+(This should be your FIRST call for all emergencies) Provide the following information: - i.
 Your name and location.
-River District Tower, 109 Bridge Street, Room 2XX - ii.
-The situation and location of situation taking place, such as "an armed person in the director's office of the School of Health Professions on the second floor Room XXX. - iii.
+137 S. Main Street, Room 2XX - ii.
+The situation and location of situation taking place, such as "an armed person in the director's office of Radiologic Technology Program on second floor Room XXX. - iii.
 A description of the violent person(s) involved (physical description, clothing, vehicle information) and the individual's exact location or direction of travel. - iv.
 Any injuries and the location of injured person(s). - v.
 If weapons or specific contraband is known, report it. - vi.
 Stay near the phone or use cell phone and give police that number in order to establish a contact number for further communications.

-Stay on the primary line with Danville PD or keep that line open. - c.
-Using a secondary phone, contact the Program Director, Kevin Murray, if not present. - d.
+Stay on the primary line with Danville PD or keep that line open.

+- c.
+Using a secondary phone, contact the Program Director, if not present. - d.
 The Director will then contact Sovah Health Administration: 799-2100 - e.
-Using the TEXT ALERT SYSTEM, a faculty member within the lockdown area MUST send a text alert to everyone in order to direct those not on campus to stay away until informed by the Danville City Police or administrator on site that the situation is under control and it is safe to enter the premises.
-Faculty responsible for initiating the text alert system are Kevin Murray, Program Director; Mary Thomas, Instructor/Coordinator; Holly Reese, Instructor/Coordinator; Meghan Setliff, Instructor; or Kristin Doss, Instructor. - f.
+Using the TEXT ALERT SYSTEM, a faculty member within the lockdown area MUST send a text alert to everyone in order to direct those not on campus to stay away until informed by the Danville City Police or administrator on site that the situation is under control, and it is safe to enter the premises.
+Faculty responsible for initiating the text alert system are program directors; financial aid officer; clinical instructor/coordinator. - f.
 If inside, remain inside lockdown areas until word has been given that all is clear or an order to evacuate the premises is given by a law enforcement officer or school official. - g.
 Stay away from all entry doors and remain out of sight of these doors. - h.
 Upon direction of the Danville City Police or administrator on site, quietly evacuate all persons to a distant area if movement is safe. - i.
 Persons in classrooms, offices, or other sections of the building will not approach the hostile person and will stay in their current location.
 If in the hallway, seek shelter in the nearest office or classroom.
 Lock the door if possible or block the entrance; close all windows and blinds; turn off all lights; crouch down in an area that is out of sight from the doors and windows; remain quiet; stay put until an all-clear notice is given by the law enforcement officer or school official in charge.
-Maintain communication with officials until the crisis has ended.
+Maintain communication with officials until the crisis has ended. - j.

-- j.
 No other person will be allowed to enter the hostile area or its surroundings other than to provide medical attention. - k.
-Once the Danville police arrive on the scene, they have legal responsibility and final authority. - 2.
-Once the situation is under control, ONLY the Danville City Police will give the all-clear and appropriate parties will be informed.
-The Director will make the decision regarding class/clinical activities for the remainder of the day. - 3.
+Once the Danville police arrive on the scene, they have legal responsibility and final authority. - Once the situation is under control, ONLY the Danville City Police will give the all-clear and appropriate parties will be informed.
+The Director will make the decision regarding class/clinical activities for the remainder of the day. - m.
 In the event of a hostile person while on clinical property, follow the lead of the technologist you are working with and abide by the policies of the specific clinical facility.